iuryrosal/ml-exp/README.md

 When executing the `run()` command you will apply the continuous experimentation pipeline and generate the report (which, if not specified, will always be generated in the root folder of your project within `reports/general_report`).

+### Python Library using paths of artifacts
-If you export your models to Pickle format, as well as test data to files (csv, parquet, txt, json...) you can pass the respective paths as arguments.
+If you export your models to Pickle format, as well as test data to data files (csv, parquet, txt, json...) you can pass the respective paths as arguments.

 ```python
 from better_experimentation import BetterExperimentation